TheBodger/MMM-ChartUtilities/README.md

 	value = 13000000
 	timestamp = 1900
 ```
-an example of a combined subject, note no value or timestamp is present as they aren't mandatory at a parent level
+an example of a combined subject, note no value or timestamp is present at the parent level as they aren't mandatory and hence can be excluded.

 ```
 subject = GB